ahcmyfox/silex_skeleton/README.md

     pulsion install [--nginx] [--mysql]

 Add options nginx and/or mysql to install their runtime.
-Homebrew is required

 ##To only generate database